 It’s possible to argue that limiting the capacity of magazines only forces mass murderers to reload more often.
 I’m in favor of that.
 If it takes seven or eight seconds for the shooter to eject one magazine and inset another, that’s seven or eight seconds more a target has to run or hide.
 It won’t stop mass shootings, but it’ll help reduce the body count.
 And that’s a good start.

 But why should cosmetic differences in firearms matter?
 Here’s a true thing about the majority of mass murderers: they may have severe personality disorders, but they’re not crazy.
 They almost always plan their attacks, and those plans are usually consistent in two ways.
 First, they require effective weapons.
 Second — and this doesn’t get nearly as much attention as it deserves — mass murderer plans often include an aesthetic component.

 Why do mass murderers generally wear camouflage or an all black outfit?
 It’s not so they can blend into the environment of the mall or schoolhouse.
 Why do they often wear masks or balaclavas?
 It’s not to hide their identity; most either kill themselves, force the police to kill them, or surrender without a fuss.
 Why do so many wear tactical gear like helmets and vests, which can be easily purchased by civilians?

 They dress that way because popular entertainment culture says that’s how mass killers are supposed to dress.
 They don’t want to just kill and wound a lot of people; they want to look cool while they do it.

 That mass murderer aesthetic also influences their choice of weaponry.
 The two most popular weapons for mass murderers are the AR-15 and the Glock pistol.
 Why the AR-15?
 Because, as the legislators who voted to ban the gun noted, the damned thing just looks lethal.
 It looks like it means business.
-As a killing tool, it’s no more effective than many other weapons (partly because of AR accessories and the wound ballistics of the .223 round), but mass murderers also choose it for aesthetic reasons.
+As a killing tool, it IS more effective than many other weapons (partly because of AR accessories and the wound ballistics of the .223 round), but mass murderers also choose it for aesthetic reasons.